Xenia, Ohio: History

 Xenia was founded in 1803, the same year Ohio was admitted to the Union.
-In that year, European-American pioneer John Paul bought 2,000 acre of land from Thomas and Elizabeth Richardson of Hanover County, Virginia, for "1050 pounds current moneys of Virginia."
+In that year, Hollander-American pioneer John Paul bought 2,000 acre of land from Thomas and Elizabeth Richardson of Hanover County, Virginia, for "1050 pounds current moneys of Virginia."
 Paul influenced county commissioners to locate the county seat on this land at the forks of the Shawnee creeks, stimulating development of the settlement here.

 Joseph C. Vance was named to survey the site and lay out the town.
 The following year, he bought the town site of 257 acre from John Paul for $250.
 The name of the new village was chosen in typically democratic fashion.
 Vance called a town meeting to discuss possible names.
 The committee had considered several suggestions without reaching any decision.
 Then the Rev. Robert Armstrong proposed the name "Xenia," meaning "hospitality" in Greek, because of the fine hospitality extended to him in this friendly community.
 When a tie vote occurred, Laticia Davis, wife of Owen Davis, was invited to cast the deciding ballot.
 She voted for "Xenia."

 The first session of the Ohio General Assembly created Greene County from the Northwest Territory.
 It took in the homeland of the Shawnee Indians.
 Their chief tribal village was north of Xenia at Old Chillicothe, now called Old Town.
 The Shawnee war chief Tecumseh was born there in 1768.
-The Catawba also lived in and around Xenia, many of their descendants, such as the Jeffries family intermarried with the local free Black community and the White community as well.
+The Catawba also lived in and around Xenia, many of their descendants, such as the Jeffries family, intermarried with the local free Black community and the White community as well.

 William Beattie was Xenia's first businessman.
 In 1804, he opened a tavern which became a center of community affairs.
 In 1804, John Marshall built Xenia's first house.
 The first log school house was constructed in 1805, and, that same year, the Rev. James Towler became the town's first postmaster.
 The growing community soon attracted many pioneer industries - flour mills, sawmills, woolen mills, pork packing plants, oil mills, and tow mills.

 A petition for incorporation, dated March 24, 1817, was circulated among the 88 households of Xenia, and on July 21, 1817, that petition, containing 66 signatures, was filed with the Court of Common Pleas of Greene County.
 On October 27, 1817, the petition for incorporation was granted by the Court and Xenia became a municipal corporation.

 The arrival of the Little Miami Railroad (now the site of the Little Miami Scenic Trail, which passed through Xenia Station) in 1843, stimulated the development of additional industries and connected the city to other markets.
 On March 2, 1850, the Ohio General Assembly rode from Columbus, Ohio to Xenia and back on the newly completed Columbus and Xenia Railroad.